 Business data is rapidly changing, and technology has changed with it.
 Today, spreadsheets aren’t enough for growing companies to track their data.
 Instead, businesses are increasingly turning toward ERP systems.
 While most business professionals have heard of ERP software, many wonder exactly what it means and what these solutions can do for business.
-Here, we’ll explain what ERP solutions are, how they work and how to decide if you need an ERP, along with the numerous functions, benefits and applications of ERP solutions.
+Here, we’ll explain what ERP solutions are, how they work and how to decide if you need an ERP, along with the numerous functions, benefits and applications of ERP systems.

 ERP stands for enterprise resource planning.
 This type of business management software integrates applications across business departments.
-Originally designed for manufacturing businesses, ERP software has now expanded to a range of industries, including hospitality, healthcare and financial services.
+Originally designed for manufacturing companies, ERP software has now expanded to a range of industries, including hospitality, healthcare and financial services.

 In its most basic form, an ERP solution is an application that automates business processes, provides insights and offers internal controls.
 But how do ERP systems work?
 The core feature for every ERP solution is a centralized database.

 The ERP solution’s centralized database collects and stores data from every module across the company’s departments.
 Each module can pull information from this database, allowing each department to gain greater visibility of their own department and utilize data from others for process improvements.
 Authorized users in leadership can also use this database to compare and evaluate departments and company performance metrics.
 The database powers other functions of ERP software, too, including automation services, business intelligence and internal controls.

 The functions and features of ERP systems vary depending on the specific solution.
 Most solutions share the following key ERP functionalities:

 - Centralized database: ERP solutions feature a common database, which enables data from different departments to be collected, stored and shared through a centralized information hub.
 While the database may be physically split to improve performance, the database operates as one, eliminating enterprise data silos and facilitating cross-department communication and functionality.